douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * aŭgusto - August
 * aŭkcio - auction
 * aŭskultanto - listener
-* aŭskulti - to listen
+* aŭskulti - to listen; to overhear
 * aŭskultilo - earphone
 * aŭskultiloj - headset
 * aŭsterigo - austerity